Parameters

 Using parameters

-Parameters can be referenced in transforms and notebooks within the workflow they are stored in.
+Parameters can be referenced in transforms and notebooks in the same workflow as the parameter.

 When using parameters, the parameter type needs to be the same (or coercible to) the type required of for the input.